Disclaimer on PSD2 and SCA guidance

 Please bear in mind - we are payment experts, software engineers and technical specialists - therefore, please revert with your lawyers and legal counsellors regarding the specific impact of PSD2 on your business.

-On 14th of September 2019 Regulatory Technical Standards (RTS) on Strong Customer Authentication (SCA) and secure communication under PSD2 comes into effect.
+- On 14th of September 2019 Regulatory Technical Standards (RTS) on Strong Customer Authentication (SCA) and secure communication under PSD2 came into effect.

 Apply 3-D Secure processes across all affected payment use cases.
 Do not wait for 3-D Secure 2.
 Once 3-D Secure is applied by the merchant, the versioning update will be handled by us.